 Times: 5-9 p.m.
 Lights go on at 6 p.m.
-Closes at 8 p.m. on Christmas Eve, Christmas Day and New Year’s Eve.
+Closes at 8 p.m. on Christmas Eve and Christmas Day.
+Closed on New Year’s Eve.

-The Cincinnati Zoo will once again be transformed into a “Wild Wonderland” for the 36th annual PNC Festival of Lights.
-The display voted the best holiday zoo lights by USA TODAY features 3 million LED lights and giant animal lanterns.
-Visitors can watch a Madcap black-light puppet show, ride the BB&T Toyland Express, search for fairies in Fairyland, see the spectacular Wild Lights show on Swan Lake.
+The Cincinnati Zoo will once again be transformed into a “Wild Wonderland” for the 37th annual PNC Festival of Lights.
+The display voted the best holiday zoo lights by USA TODAY for two consecutive years features 3 million LED lights and giant animal lanterns.
+Visitors can search for Fiona fairies in Fiona’s Fairyland, watch a Madcap black-light puppet show, ride the BB&T Toyland Express or see the spectacular Wild Lights show on Swan Lake.
 Santa will be available for visits starting at 4 p.m. through Dec.
 23, an hour before the rest of the festivities begin.

-Ticket deals: New this year, Plan-ahead Pricing allows guests to save by purchasing tickets for select dates online in advance.
+Ticket deals: Plan-ahead pricing allows guests to save by purchasing tickets for select dates online in advance.
 Prices for traditionally lower traffic nights, such as Mondays, Tuesdays and Wednesdays, will be as much as half less than those purchased for the most popular nights.
 Prices will go up based on demand for certain nights, so buy early to get the best rate.
-Discount tickets are available at any area Kroger, good for $2 off adult and $1 off child admission any night of the event.
+Discount tickets are available at Kroger.

 Hours: 6-9 p.m.